richafnu/Viva/Viva/glint/setup/hierarchy-fundamentals.md

 >   3. To update this change for a current or past survey, implement a [retroactive update](/../../viva/glint/setup/glint-data-apps#retroactive_pulse_update).

 > [!CAUTION]
-> Matrix manager hierarchies aren't recommended in employee data.
+> Matrix manager hierarchies aren't recommended to be included in employee data.
 Glint only calculates levels for one manager hierarchy.
-Admins can't add new hierarchies after theinitial attribute setup.
-Matrix manager levels require manual maintenance and updates by your organization.

 ### Multiple CEOs